- It is a 10-page document with a quiz at the end.

 - Trying too hard usually results in too much or muddled feedback.
 K.I.S.S.

 - Letting the writer know that something didn't connect in your head is plenty helpful.
-You don't
+You don't need a solution.

 Receiving a Critique